jhajek/Linux-text-book-part-1/files/Labs/Chapter-12/lab-chapter-12.md

     b.
 Create a directory in your home directory called **ghost-files**.
 Execute the install tutorial in the next step in that directory.
     c.
 Follow the install instructions at [Ghost.org](https://github.com/TryGhost/Ghost "Ghost Blogging Platform") to install the Ghost blogging platform.

-13) Create a fresh Ubuntu Virtual Machine and create a shell script that will automate the installation of the following and their dependencies:
+13) Create a shell script to automate the following steps.
+Name the shell script: `install-env.sh` and push it to your chapter-12 folder in GitHub along side the lab answers as well as place the content of the script as an answer to this questions.

     a.
-Install and activate Firewalld, open ports 22, 80, 443.
+Use two fresh Ubuntu 18.04 Desktop Virtual Machines
     b.
-Download and install latest Wordpress tarball (look at using `sed -i` to do an in-place substitution of the default values in the wordpress config file).
+Determine the IP addresses ahead of time for each system (use a bridged network)
     c.
-Configure the firewall to only allow single IP connection for SSH and port 80 and 443 (that IP being a second virtual machine with a static IP assigned).
+Dedicate one server as web-frontend and one as database backend
     d.
-Modify `/etc/hosts` to include these entries and take a screenshot of the output of your firewall status as well as you accessing the Wordpress blog via the browser using the hostname configured in `/etc/hosts` on the remote machine.
+Install and activate Firewalld, open ports 22, 80, 443
+    e.
+Download and install latest Wordpress tarball (look at using `sed -i` to do an in-place substitution of the default values in the wordpress config file).
+    f.
+Create a self-signed Cert and configure Apache2 to use that cert.
+    g.
+Configure the firewall to only allow single IP connection for SSH and port 80 and 443.
+    h. use the `firefox` command to launch the WordPress Welcome page using HTTPS